annalaczko/ADL-AI-Generated-Image-Detection/Report.md

 ### Goals and Results

+#### Assignment 2

-For this task, I chose the standard accuracy to measure my model's success.
+For the second part of the assignment, I chose the standard accuracy to measure my model's success.
 My goal was to classify at least 75-80 % of the pictures correctly from the validation set.

 In the end, I achieved a 95.02% accuracy, which was a shock (although a positive one).